Buying a vehicle

 1. The buyer and seller complete and sign the application for transfer

-The buyer and the person selling the vehicle must both complete and sign the application for transfer of registration which is on the reverse side of the current registration certificate or on the top section of the registration details certificate if printed from a mySA GOV account.
+The buyer and the person selling the vehicle must both complete and sign the application for transfer of registration which is on the reverse side of the registration certificate or on the top section of the registration details certificate if printed from a mySA GOV account.

-The seller of the vehicle must provide the current registration certificate before the sale can be finalised.
-If the seller doesn't have a current certificate, they can pay a fee and get a replacement at any Service SA customer service centre. mySA GOV account holders can print the registration details certificate through their mySA GOV account at any time.
+The seller of the vehicle must provide the registration certificate before the sale can be finalised.
+If the seller doesn't have a certificate, they can pay a fee and get a replacement at any Service SA customer service centre. mySA GOV account holders can print the registration details certificate through their mySA GOV account at any time.

 If the seller doesn't have a registration certificate it may indicate they are not the registered owner of the vehicle or that they may intend to cancel the registration once the vehicle is sold.